-- The two V{CCD} pins must be connected together with as short a trace as possible.
-A trace under the device is recommended, as shown in Figure 2-6. - You can power the device in internally regulated mode, where the voltage applied to the V{DDx} pins is as high as 5.5 V, and the internal regulators provide the core voltages.
-In this mode, do not apply power to the V{CCx} pins, and do not tie the V{DDx} pins to the V{CCx} pins. - You can also power the device in externally regulated mode, that is, by directly powering the V{CCD} and V{CCA} pins.
-In this configuration, the V{DDD} pins should be shorted to the V{CCD} pins and the V{DDA} pin should be shorted to the V{CCA} pin.
-The allowed supply range in this configuration is 1.71 V to 1.89 V. After power up in this configuration, the internal regulators are on by default, and should be disabled to reduce power consumption. - It is good practice to check the datasheets for your bypass capacitors, specifically the working voltage and the DC bias specifications.
-With some capacitors, the actual capacitance can decrease considerably when the DC bias (V{DDX} or V{CCX} in Figure 6-4) is a significant percentage of the rated working voltage.
+Note The two VCCD pins must be connected together with as short a trace as possible.
+A trace under the device is recommended, as shown in Figure 2-6 on page 9.

+You can power the device in internally regulated mode, where the voltage applied to the V{DDx} pins is as high as 5.5 V, and the internal regulators provide the core voltages.
+In this mode, do not apply power to the V{CCx} pins, and do not tie the V{DDx} pins to the V{CCx} pins.

+You can also power the device in externally regulated mode, that is, by directly powering the V{CCD} and V{CCA} pins.
+In this configuration, the V{DDD} pins should be shorted to the V{CCD} pins and the V{DDA} pin should be shorted to the V{CCA} pins.
+In this configuration, this configuration is 1.71 V to 1.89 V. After power up in this configuration, the internal regulators are on by default, and should be disabled to reduce power consumption.